ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 - Keep bond escrow only for the K currently selected slots.
 Refund an eviction synchronously in that eviction transaction (with checks-effects-interactions/reentrancy protection); do not create permanent per-evictee credits.
 - Bound auxiliary mappings and define cleanup.
 A fixed array plus an ever-growing "seen candidate" mapping is not bounded.

 The seed is known during commit in the simple online model.
 That permits mature identities to decide whether their fixed overlay has a favorable ticket, but avoids transaction-order dependence and arbitrary nonce grinding.
-If unpredictability until cutoff is required, use a VRF/commitment design with a separately proven bounded data path; do not reintroduce an unbounded on-chain candidate scan.
+If unpredictability until cutoff is required, use a VRF/commitment design with a separately proven bounded data path.

 Weighted admission improves proportional fairness; it does not guarantee an honest node a slot.
 Inclusion probability depends on honest weight versus total admitted attacker weight.
-Documentation and tests must not say "honest likely admitted" without a quantified model.

 ### Optional: commit bond